Hagia Sophia Mosaics

 But her second husband died as well due to a deadly disease.
-Then she married a handsome bureaucrat Konstantin Monomakhos.
-Yet Konstantin had a mistress.
-When Konstantin gained power, he shaved Zoe’s hair and kept her in a dungeon.
+Then she married a handsome bureaucrat Constantine Monomachus.
+Yet Constantine had a mistress.
+When Constantine gained power, he shaved Zoe’s hair and kept her in a dungeon.

 Mosaic was made in the honor of Zoe’s first marriage.
-When the emperor changed, face of the man in the mosaic was scraped and changed with Konstantin’s face.
-Like modern day photoshop 🙂
+When the emperor changed, face of the man in the mosaic was scraped and changed with Constantine’s face.
+Like a modern day photoshop tricks.

 Emperor John Komnenos And Empress Irene Mosaic